msy2008/p2pool-n/README.md

 If you need merged mining, the prerequisite is that it must be the same algorithm such as Scrypt algorithm, and it must be pow+auxpow, such as Litecoin+Dogecoin or Dogmcoin, Infinitecoin+Dogecoin or Dogmcoin, etc. It cannot be Bitcoin+Dogecoin, because Bitcoin The algorithm is SHA256.

-Take Dogmcoin as an example: Create a file named dogmcoin.conf
+Taking Dogmcoin as an example: Create a file named dogmcoin.conf and edit the following content.

     server=1